Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 Fixed the leaderboard to keep track of stats.
 (20 mins) Added error handling when clients exit with read/write in server, and lets the other player win.
 (90 mins) Fixed draws with multiple players so that tournament matchmaking works (30 mins)

+### 2024-01-20 - Cleaning up and editing readme
+Cleaning up code and fixing print statements, adding some colors and changing server to get input for number of players - 15 mins

 ## Benjamin Goihman

 ### 2025-01-06 - Work on PROPOSAL.md